mg931/android-mvp/README.md

 ## Caveats

 #### Retaining the presenter
-1. The framework will always attempt to store the presenter and reattach it when an activity is recreated after a screen rotation.
+1. The framework will always attempt to store the presenter and re-attach it when an activity is recreated after a screen rotation.
 There are certain instances where this is not guarenteed to happen, however:
 - When the app is restored after a device reset.
 - When the device is exceptionally low on memory.
-- When 'Do not keep activities' is checked inside the device's developer options.
+- When 'Do not keep activities' is checked inside a device's developer options.

-If you need to retain state in these scenarios, use the bundle passed in on onSavedInstanceState.
+If you need to retain state in these scenarios, use the bundle passed through onSavedInstanceState and onCreate.

 #### Avoiding memory leaks
-Excercise caution if you store classes in your presenter/interactors that take a context or activity object in their constructors.
+Excercise caution if you store classes in your presenter/interactors that retain a reference to a context or activity.
+If the presenter and interactor layers are retained when the activity is recreated, you'll end up with a memory leak.
+To avoid this...
+- Use an application context for things like database operations, loading resource values and starting services.
+Avoid retaining an activity context reference for anything ui releated, like inflating layouts, showing toasts or dialogs.
+- If you do require an activity context, use it on demand and pass it in as a method argument.
+Do not retain it as a class property.
+- Use a tool like [leak canary](https://github.com/square/leakcanary) to monitor whether your application is leaking memory.